7 steps to optimize slow dashboards • Google Data Studio

 It might happen that you will see an error saying that some fields are missing and incomplete configuration.

-Since we’ve restricted fields list and moved data filters from the dashboard to the extract, we must remove the previously created filters from the dashboard.
+Since we’ve restricted the fields list and moved data filters from the dashboard to the extract, we must remove the previously created filters from the dashboard.

 After removing the filter from the dashboard, data will show instantly.